ckormanyos/wide-integer/README.md

 basic random distribution, Miller-Rabin primality testing, greatest common denominator (GCD) and more.

-Inclusion of a single C++11 header file is all that is needed.
+Inclusion of a single C++11 header file (plus one additional utility header file) is all that is needed.

 ## Implementation goals